-child's representative.
-There are significant benefits to appointing a representative for a child when the court has a special need for assistance and information in determining the child's best interests.
+In custody proceedings, the Act leaves to judicial discretion the question of appointing a child's representative.
+There are significant benefits to appointing a representative for a child when the court has a special need for assistance guidance and information in determining the child's best interests.
 Moreover, when a child has expressed a viewpoint and desires an advocate, the appointment of counsel may be particularly appropriate.
-At the same time, the appointment of as representative for the child in some circumstances may exacerbate acrimony between the parties and might unduly burden the parties' financial resources.
+At the same time On the other hand, the appointment of a representative for the child in some circumstances may exacerbate acrimony between the parties, pressure the child to choose between parents, or and might unduly burden the parties' financial resources.
 Thus, the court should consider the child's interests, the court's needs, and the financial burden on the parties before making an appointment.
-Section 6 provides a list of factors that may suggest a particularized need for the appointment of a representative, but the decision of whether to appoint a representative in any given context remains within the court's discretion.28
+Section 6 provides a list of factors that may suggest a particularized need for the appointment of a representative, but the decision of whether to appoint a representative in any given context remains within the court's discretion.

-While the Act sets out basic guidelines for the appointment and role of attorneys and court-appointed advisors, states can provide more detailed guidelines through separate standards of practice.
-Standards in effect in many states address ethical concerns, specific training and experience requirements, and other professional issues facing children's representatives that are beyond the scope of this Act.29
+While the Act sets out basic guidelines for the appointment and role of attorneys and court appointed advisors best interests advocates, states can provide more detailed guidelines through separate standards of practice.
+Standards are in effect in many states that address ethical concerns, specific training and experience requirements, and other professional issues facing children's representatives.
+Through Sections 7 and 8 of this Act, states may incorporate by reference any standards the state has adopted relating to qualifications and training of children's representatives.

-28For a summary of state laws governing representation of children in custody cases, see Linda D. Elrod, Raising the Bar for Lawyers Who Represent Children: ABA Standards of Practice for Custody Cases, 37 FAM.
-L. Q. 105, 126 (2003)(Appendix).
+&lt;sup>39 For a summary of state laws governing representation of children in custody cases, see Linda D. Elrod, Raising the Bar for Lawyers Who Represent Children: ABA Standards of Practice for Custody Cases, 37 FAM.
+L. Q. 105, 126 (2003) (Appendix).

-29For a comprehensive set of standards for "law guardians" in New York, see Committee on Children and the Law, New York State Bar Association, Law Guardian Representation Standards (2005).
+&lt;sup>40For a comprehensive set of standards for "law guardians" in New York, see Committee on Children and the Law, New York State Bar Association, Law Guardian Representation Standards (2005).

-1 UNIFORM REPRESENTATION OF CHILDREN IN ABUSE, NEGLECT, AND 2 CUSTODY PROCEEDINGS ACT 3 4 SECTION 1.
+UNIFORM REPRESENTATION OF CHILDREN IN ABUSE, NEGLECT, AND CUSTODY PROCEEDINGS ACT

+SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Uniform Representation 5 of Children in Abuse, Neglect, and Custody Proceedings Act.
-6 SECTION 2.
+This [act] may be cited as the Uniform Representation of Children in Abuse, Neglect, and Custody Proceedings Act.

+SECTION 2.
 DEFINITIONS.
-In this [act]: 7 (1) "Abuse or neglect proceeding" means a court proceeding under [cite state statute] for 8 protection of a child from abuse or neglect or a court proceeding under [cite state statute] in 9 which termination of parental rights is at issue.
-10 (2) "Best interests attorney" means an attorney who provides legal representation for a 11 child to protect the child's best interests without being bound by the child's directives or 12 objectives.
-13 (3) "Child's attorney" means an attorney who provides legal representation for a child.
-14 (4) "Court-appointed advisor" means an individual, not functioning as an attorney, 15 appointed to assist the court in determining the best interests of a child.
-16 (5) "Custody proceeding" means a court proceeding other than an abuse or neglect 17 proceeding in which legal or physical custody of, access to, or visitation or parenting time with a 18 child is at issue.
-The term does not include a proceeding initiated against a child for 19 [adjudication of delinquency or status offense under [cite statute]].
-20 (6) "Developmental level" means the ability to understand and communicate, taking into 21 account such factors as age, mental capacity, level of education, cultural background, and degree 22 of language acquisition.
+In this [act]:

+- (1) "Abuse or neglect proceeding" means a court proceeding under [cite state statute] for protection of a child from abuse or neglect or a court proceeding under [cite state statute] in which termination of parental rights is at issue. - (2) "Best interests advocate" means an individual, not functioning as an attorney, appointed to assist the court in determining the best interests of a child. - (2)(3) "Best interests attorney" means an attorney who provides legal representation for a child to protect the child's best interests without being bound by the child's directives or objectives. - (3)(4) "Child's attorney" means an attorney who provides legal representation for a child. - (4) "Court appointed advisor" means an individual, not functioning as an attorney, appointed to assist the court in determining the best interests of a child. - (5) "Custody proceeding" means a court proceeding other than an abuse or neglect proceeding in which legal or physical custody of, access to, or visitation or parenting time with a child is at issue.
+The term does not include a proceeding initiated against a child for [adjudication of delinquency or status offense under [cite state statute]]. - (6) "Developmental level" means the ability to understand and communicate, taking into account such factors as age, mental capacity, level of education, cultural background, and degree of language acquisition.